clinicalml/dmm/ipynb/README.md

 * [Setup](DMM-Setup.ipynb) : Setup for datasets and learning DMMs
 * [Reloading Models](DMM-Reload.ipynb) : Reloading models from saved checkpoints
 * [Visualizing the Learned Model](DMM-Viz.ipynb) : Visualizing training and validation results as well as samples from the model
+* [Polyphonic Music](DMM-Midi.ipynb) : Listening to samples from a DMM trained on the polyphonic music dataset

-Hopefully the above is a reasonable starting place to start trying the model on your own data.
+The above is a reasonable starting place to get started on training and inspecting the model with your own data.